-Linksys WRT3200ACM is one of the top-rated routers supporting DD-WRT, OpenWrt, Tomato, and other open-source router firmware.
+WRT3200ACM is one of the top Linksys routers that support DD-WRT, OpenWrt, Tomato, and other open-source routing firmware.
 Sporting a similar design to its predecessor, WRT1900, this one gets an improved capacity and hardware.

 In this review of the Linksys WRT3200ACM, I shall dive deep into it and analyze its performance in various scenarios to find out if it’s worth the hefty price.

 Product Name: Linksys WRT3200ACM